 3 or 5 semester credits depending on course selection

-Courses in photography, South African wine and winemaking, Doing Business in South Africa
+Courses in Travel Photography and Doing Business in South Africa

 Single room in a shared student residence on campus or student lodges

 Self-catering in Stellenbosch (all programs).
 Photography students receive breakfast and dinner while traveling

 Visits to sites such as Table Mountain, Robben Island and the Cape of Good Hope

 To help you get to know your classmates better, familiarize you with the local area and advise you about your stay

 To help with any questions or advice you may need throughout the program